 -

-Celebrate Gardner-Webb’s Big South Championship with Top-Ranked Apparel
+Celebrate Gardner-Webb’s Big South Women’s Basketball Championship with Top-Ranked Apparel

 Office of University Communications

-Gardner-Webb University students, alumni and friends have an opportunity to own a part of history that celebrates the Runnin’ Bulldogs Big South Conference Championship.
-For a limited time, top-ranked championship apparel is available in the official GW Big South Football Championship pop-up team store.
-Only open through Jan.
-3, 2023, the store offers T-shirts, hoodies and more.
+Gardner-Webb University students, alumni and friends have an opportunity to own a part of history that celebrates the Runnin’ Bulldogs Big South Conference regular season championship for women’s basketball.
+For a limited time, this top-ranked championship apparel is available online at the official GW Big South Women’s Basketball Championship pop-up store.
+Only open through March 1, 2023, the store offers T-shirts, hoodies, workout merchandise and more.

 -